MullerLi/mullerli.github.io/README.md

 # Levi 食米研究 | Personal Blog

-It is my personal blog built with [Jekyll](https://jekyllrb.com/) by [YAT (Yet Another Theme)](https://github.com/jeffreytse/jekyll-theme-yat).
+It is my personal blog.

 The subjects of blog including:
 - Rice Quality
 - Genetic and Breeding
+- Cool stuff

 ---